-March is Blood Clot Awareness Month 2024
+Protected: March is Blood Clot Awareness Month 2025

-Join Us to Save Lives During Blood Clot Awareness Month
+Take Action During Blood Clot Awareness Month

 Join the National Blood Clot Alliance (NBCA) in spreading awareness about life-threatening blood clots.
 Every year, more than 100,000 people die from blood clots in the U.S. Yet, blood clots are often preventable and can be safely treated when caught in time.